Alcohol Withdrawal: What Happens When You Stop Drinking Alcohol?

 Some of the more severe symptoms won’t usually begin until a day or more after the last drink.
-These may begin mild, and increase in intensity over several days and might include:
+These may begin as mild and increase in intensity over several days.

-- Severe Anxiety: Begins hours from last drink and can last for days or weeks.
-This can escalate to very high anxiety levels within the first week.
+- Severe Anxiety.
+Begins hours from the last drink and can last for days or weeks.
+This can escalate to very high anxiety within the first week.

-- Tremors: Trembling or even violent shaking which can begin hours after the last drink and can last for several days, or even weeks in some cases.
+- Tremors.
+Trembling or violent shaking can begin hours after the last drink.
+They can last for several days or weeks in some cases.

-- Alcohol Hallucinosis: Visual, tactile, or auditory hallucinations which most often manifest as voices and typically begin within a day of your last drink and can last for several days once they have begun.
+- Alcohol Hallucinosis.
+Visual, tactile, or auditory hallucinations most often manifest as voices and begin within a day of your last drink.
+They can last for several days once they have begun.

-- Grand Mal Seizures: Also called tonic-clonic seizures, these are characterized by violent involuntary muscle contractions and loss of consciousness.
-The time of highest seizure risk is roughly 36 hours after the last drink, and these may escalate to status epilepticus which can cause brain damage or even death.
-1,2
+- Grand Mal Seizures.
+Also called tonic-clonic seizures, these are characterized by violent involuntary muscle contractions and loss of consciousness.
+The time of highest seizure risk is roughly 36 hours after the last drink.
+They may escalate to status epilepticus which can cause brain damage or even death.

 While the acute phase of alcohol withdrawal lasts roughly 5 to 7 days, lingering symptoms may persist for several weeks.
-This is known as post-acute alcohol withdrawal, and while the symptoms aren’t directly life-threatening, they can be extremely unpleasant.
-The changes that the brain made to operate in the presence of alcohol will take some time to reverse themselves, and someone may experience hyperactive psychological and physical symptoms while this is taking place.
+This is known as post-acute alcohol withdrawal.
+While the symptoms aren’t directly life-threatening, they can be unpleasant.
+The changes that the brain made to operate in the presence of alcohol will take some time to reverse.
+Someone may experience hyperactive psychological and physical symptoms while this is taking place.
 Some of the more common symptoms of post-acute alcohol withdrawal may include:

 - Extreme Anxiety